wyderkat/css-on-diet/README.md

 Unpack TGZ file and *cod* Python script is all you need.

-Install Python if you don't have it.
+Install Python (ver 2.7.x preferable) if you don't have it.